radiofisica-hgugm/kali_mc/docs/source/custom_data_sources.rst

 to the desired location and modify its contents there.

 .. danger::
     Do not modify the data folder directly.
-At startup, Kali MC checks the integrity of the original data.
+Kali MC checks the integrity of the original data at startup.
     If these files are modified, the application will not start.

-To enable custom data sources the parameter *enable_external_data* has to be enabled in the ``local_conf.py`` file, together with the path to the customized data in *external_data_path*.
+To enable custom data sources the parameter *enable_external_data* must to be enabled in the ``local_conf.py`` file, along with the path to the customized data in *external_data_path*.

 Modifying the original data
 -----------------------------
-The files in the ``data`` folder are numpy .npz files.
-In order to modify them, a python installation with the numpy package needs to be available.
+The files in the ``data`` folder are NumPy .npz files.
+In order to modify them, a Python installation with the NumPy package must be available.

 Output factors
 ##################